This post may contain affiliate links that may lead to referral compensation at no cost to you

 It’s essentially an insulated case with a heating element in the bottom that slowly heats up leftovers, TV dinners, and even fresh meat and vegetables.
 The oven is fully automatic, self-regulating, and doesn’t overcook food.

-This portable slow cooker comes in two sizes.
+This portable oven comes in two sizes.
 The Hot Logic Family Size fits a 9×13 pan or two 6-cup Pyrex containers and can be used for heating up food for a group or for special events like tailgating parties.
 The Hot Logic Mini fits one 6-cup Pyrex dish and can also fit typical frozen meal containers.

 Unlike a microwave, foil, plastic, and cardboard can be placed in the Hot Logic.
 It is sometimes best to have a dish that can vent.